TagPet and Family Photographer

 I found Jasmine in February 2012 on Anchorage Craig’s List.
 I had just lost my male boxer, Rocky, in November 2011 a day after he turned 14.
 And just a year before that I lost my old Boston Terrier.
 I was visiting my parents for week in February 2012 in Arizona and looking online for a boxer puppy to bring back to Anchorage.
 My house was just too quiet without a dog so I was checking rescue sites, Craig’s List, and shelters.
 Three days before I was due to head back to Anchorage I checked Anchorage CL is the “Sale” section (not in the ‘Pets’ section) and there was a 5-month old brindle boxer.
 I figured I would call when I got back home and did that on my first day home.
 Josh had purchased this puppy from a breeder in Michigan and had her shipped up for a Christmas present for his two young daughters.
 Unfortunately Josh’s ex-wife was moving out of state and did not want to take the dog.
 Josh worked on the North Slope and couldn’t keep her.
 He did say that he had quite few calls but they just weren’t the right home.
 I told him that “I was the right home”.
 We met up on Saturday at my house so he could meet the turtles and iguana and his daughters could meet me.
 Jasmine has been with me for four years (this month) and she has been the greatest dog!
 She is even tempered, good natured, playful but can get fierce if someone or something she perceives as a threat to me or Zoe and Buttons.
 She loves my grandchildren, going to doggie day care, running at Connors Bog, and is learning to swim at K-9 Aquatics.
 She’s afraid of ladders, vacuums, or any type of furniture that gets moved.
 She will tear up my mail and newspapers if she gets a chance.
 She seems to think the mail is out to get her.
 We call her Jasmine, Jazzy Jas, Chunky Jas, Chunky Butt, and Sister Jas.
 She’s the best sister to Zoe and Buttons.
 She brought back laughter and fun into my house after taking care of Rocky (he had degenerative myelopathy and was unable to use his back legs).
 I also knew that Rocky would have loved Jasmine (and of course Zoe and Buttons).

 If you are interested in professional portraits or wall art of your beloved fur family, let’s talk about the amazing images we can create together of the four paw love in your life.
 Photographs that you will treasure for a life time.
-I also offer family portraits, seniors, maternity and children photo sessions on a limited basis.
-Contact me for details.
+Contact me for details or for special requests.

 Paw prints upon your heart…embrace the journey!
 Thank you for stopping by! ~ Cris